 Jet lag is not a myth.
-Each organ has a gene, known as the CLOCK (circadian loco motor output cycles kaput) gene.
-This gene regulates the organs’ internal clock and handles the speed at which the organ adapts to a new time zone.
+Each organ has a gene known as the CLOCK (circadian locomotor output cycles kaput) gene.
+This gene regulates your organs’ internal clock and handles the speed at which the organs adapt to a new time zone.
 When the clocks of different organs are significantly out of sync, we may experience diverse symptoms of jet lag, including insomnia, depression, or gastrointestinal problems.
 Our flight habits often make matters worse.
 Here are strategies to help you arrive at your destination in the best shape possible:

 - Robert Rosenberg, who runs the Sleep Disorder Center in Prescott Valley, AZ, focuses on preparation and suggests the following: For three nights before travelling east, go to sleep an hour earlier than usual and wake up an hour earlier.
 When travelling west, sleep an hour later and rise and hour later.

 - Use the flight time wisely.
 Don’t strain your eyeballs on an eight-hour flight by watching two movies and reading your book.
 Moderate your down time on the plane and try to rest as much as you can.